float3/float3.github.io/content/notes/restaurants.md

 ### ferment
 55°40'43.2"N 12°34'10.1"E \
-Studiestræde 18, 1455 København, Dänemark
+Studiestræde 18, 1455 København, Denmark

 the menu is different time everytime I visit, good kimchi, good ramen ask the owner about the story of how the kimchi started over 8 years ago (2023)